newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Marriage Records in New York

 Step 1.
-Identify Where the Marriage Occured
+Identify Where the Marriage Occurred

 Step 2.
 Collect Necessary Information